-PUA Program Has Ended – Any Chance of an Extension in 2021 or 2022?
+PUA Program Has Ended – Any Chance of an Extension?

 The PUA program has now ended and all coverage ceased after Labor Day (September 6, 2021), which means the final benefits will be paid for the week ending September 4th or 5th, 2021 in most states.
 Some states had ended PUA benefits earlier per the update below.

 While there were discussions going on to extend pandemic unemployment benefits, especially in the light of the Delta COVID-19 variant and its potential to hamper economic growth, the Biden administration confirmed that they will not be pushing for further federally funded extensions and instead want states to use already allocated stimulus funding to expand or extend state unemployment programs.

 After the expiry of the PUA program only traditional state unemployment benefits will be available for eligible claimants as discussed in the sections below.
 Based on current state unemployment rules, many PUA claimants would be excluded unless eligibility rules are adjusted.

 Further even claimants with active PUA balances or weeks left to claim after September 6th won’t be paid out as the funding approval for the entire PUA benefits ends after that date.

 This includes the supplementary $300 weekly boost that was paid under the FPUC program.